Your internet resource for information on pre-war Colt Automatics.

 Home | Wants | Gun of the Month | Historical Info | Instruction Sheets

-User's Guide | Colt Care | FAQ | Links
+Site Search| Online Bookstore | Colt Care | Links

 Questions / Comments?
 Contact Us!

-The Coltautos.com logos and all proprietary artwork and photos are the property of the Coltautos.com and may not be reproduced or distributed without expressed written permission.
+The Coltautos.com logos and all proprietary artwork and photos are the property of Coltautos.com and may not be reproduced or distributed without expressed written permission.